 - Linking to another website where you can’t verify the quality of the content.
 For example, you may refer to a site of what not to do.

 - You don’t want to send the wrong signal to Google or Bing… basically giving a vote of confidence to another entity you are unsure of.

 By using the NoFollow linking structure, you can still refer to the source without passing on any of your website’s hard-earned reputation.

 Avoid Mass-Scale Links

-Even though the links are not picked up by the analytics software due to the way it is tagged, Matt Cutts from Google notes that there are cases where it can be problematic.
+Even though the links are not picked up by the analytics software due to the way it is tagged, in the past Matt Cutts from Google has noted that there are cases where it can be problematic.
 Cases of mass-scale nofollow links are not appropriate.
 Generally, we suggest that you only place a link if it makes sense.
 As White Hat SEOs we always recommend erring to the side of the human visitor.
 Don’t try game the algorithm; it will bite back (eventually).

 Links Should Make Sense.
 Avoid putting up several links on websites, social media pages or similar locations when it does not make sense.
 Focus on logical linking that relates to the website that you are promoting.
 You’ve probably received a blog comment from some random business.
 It’s obviously a mass-scale attempt at getting links.
 Not only is it an old practice, it’s a spammy practice that’s now flagged.

 Widgets & Infographics.
 Another old SEO practice was to put a traditional link in a widget or infographic.
 The idea here was to artificially get links when others shared your code or graphic.
 Google has cracked down on this as it was abused.
 Not only will it NOT get your SEO love, it’s a red flag.
 If you accumulate enough red flags your site could be penalized.